 Status: high

 STATUS OVERVIEW: Do not diagnose a carbon monoxide alarm by the number alone.
-First decide whether you are hearing loud alarm beeps or quieter chirps, then check the model label.
-If there is any chance of CO exposure, get to fresh air first and troubleshoot later.
+First decide whether you hear loud alarm beeps or quieter chirps, then check the model label.
+Three loud beeps often point to the smoke alarm pattern; four beeps and a pause commonly indicate CO on First Alert combination alarms.

 1 Diagnostic Steps